Lyman Twins of Altamonte, famous Vaudeville stage actors

 The precise location of the Lymandale farm is unknown, but they built a fine home that overlooked a lake.
 The four Lymans, with the help of hired hands, brought the abandoned grove back to bearing fruit.

-After the initial success, they continued to purchase additional groves and ranch around them.
+After the initial success, they continued to purchase additional groves and ranches around them.
 Eventually, Lymandale spanned over 150 acres.
-They also raised chickens, a well-regarded brood of large Duroc Jersey hogs, grew hay, and added many acres for truck farming (especially corn).
+They also raised chickens and a well-regarded brood of large Duroc Jersey hogs, grew hay, and added many acres for truck farming (especially corn).

 After a few years of successful cultivation, the brothers started to sell pieces of their property.
 Ten acres of the Lyman Groves were sold off in 1919, which funded Herbert and Patti’s move to Winter Haven.
 He worked as a manager there for the Virginia Carolina Chemical Company, leveraging his agricultural experience to be a great fertilizer salesman to local growers.